Accenture/kx.as.code/docs/Development/Troubleshootings.md

 *Solution 2:*
 - Execute `pollActionQueue.sh`
   - ```$ /usr/share/kx.as.code/git/kx.as.code/auto-setup/pollActionQueue.sh```
   - *Note:* Run as sudo user inside KX.AS Code VM.
+May need to disconnect from VPN.